fluxninja/aperture/docs/content/use-cases/auto-scaling/auto-scaling.md

 working days and holidays, and even fluctuates during different hours of a standard working day.
 To maintain responsive APIs while managing infrastructure costs effectively, the service can use load-based auto-scaling.
-This strategy ensures that service resources are dynamically adjusted in line with usage patterns, therefore optimizing both user experience and infrastructure expenditure.
+This strategy ensures that service resources are dynamically adjusted inline with usage patterns, therefore optimizing both user experience and infrastructure expenditure.